EhsanKia/keypirinha-plugins/README.md

 ## [Launchy](keypirinha-launchy/) (click for more info)
 A simple plugin that replicates the indexing of Launchy, using the same configuration format.

+## [Steam](keypirinha-steam/) (click for more info)
+A plugin that catalogs installed Steam games and allows you to launch them from Keypirinha.